Purchasing Card Policies & Procedures

 Issuance Of Purchasing Card

-- The College in coordination with Bank of America issues the purchasing card.
+- The University in coordination with Bank of America issues the purchasing card.

 - The purchasing card will include the name of the cardholder and Iona University.

 - Assigned Approver or Vice President must forward email request to Program Administrator approving new card issuance for the employee, including the correct spelling of employee name, monthly credit limit, Assigned Approver, and cost center.